dinatalemarco/Analysis-of-crimes-in-the-USA/README.md

 - using Python in particular using the NumPy and Pandas libraries,
 - the datasets were taken from the FBI website

-For further details see "Report.pdf"
+For further details and the explanation of the entire study carried out, see "Report.pdf"